Explaining Answers with Entailment Trees: Introduction

 \section{Introduction}

 Explanation remains a formidable challenge in AI.
-While today's explanation systems are good at listing supporting evidence (``rationales'') for an answer \cite{DeYoung2020ERASERAB}, they rarely explain the {\it chain of reasoning} from the evidence to the answer, i.e., {\it how} the answer follows, given the evidence -- the goal of this work.
+While today's explanation systems are good at providing a sentence or two of supporting evidence (``rationales'') for an answer \cite{DeYoung2020ERASERAB}, they rarely explain the {\it chain of reasoning} from what is known to the answer, i.e., {\it how} the answer follows, given the evidence -- the goal of this work.
 Without this, it is hard to fully understand a system's response and/or pinpoint the source of errors if its conclusions are wrong.
 Conversely, if a system could support its answers with a chain of reasoning, new opportunities arise for interactively teaching the machine by debugging its mistakes.

-Our approach is to generate explanations in the form of multistep {\it entailment trees}, such as shown in Figure~\ref{example}, made up of individual textual entailment (TE) steps \cite{Dagan2013RecognizingTE}.
-Unfortunately, although there are several single-step entailment datasets available \cite{Bentivogli2011TheSP,snli} no dataset of multistep entailments exists, and so a significant contribution of this paper is the construction of such a dataset, called \dataset{}. \dataset{} contains \numenttrees~ multistep entailment trees for accompanying QA pairs, constructed using expert annotators, and is the first dataset of its kind.
-We then define three increasingly difficult explanation tasks over this dataset, namely: generate a valid entailment tree for a given QA pair given (a) all relevant sentences (the leaves of the gold entailment tree), (b) all relevant and some distractor sentences, or (c) a full corpus.
+Our approach is to generate explanations in the form of multistep {\it entailment trees}, such as shown in Figure~\ref{example}, made up of individual, multi-premise textual entailment (TE) steps \cite{Dagan2013RecognizingTE,Lai2017NaturalLI}.
+Although there are many single-step entailment datasets available \cite{Bentivogli2011TheSP,snli} no dataset of multistep entailments exists, and so a significant contribution of this paper is the construction of such a dataset, called \dataset{}. \dataset{} contains \numenttrees~ multistep entailment trees for accompanying QA pairs, constructed using expert annotators, and is the first dataset of its kind.
+We also define three explanation tasks over this dataset, namely: generate a valid entailment tree for a given QA pair given (a) all relevant sentences (the leaves of the gold entailment tree), (b) all relevant and some distractor sentences, or (c) a full corpus.

 Our focus here is on generating the {\bf derivation} (line of reasoning) showing how the evidence leads to the answer, rather than the {\bf pragmatics} of deciding which parts of that to then show the user.
-This allows us to separate two (typically confounded) explanation requirements, namely {\it correctness} (of the derivation) from {\it utility} (of the pragmatics), allowing us to evaluate derivations with a more objective measure (correctness).
-Our derivations also set the stage for future research on the pragmatics of what to show the user \cite{Miller2019ExplanationIA}.
+This allows us to separate two (typically confounded) explanation requirements, namely {\it correctness} (of the derivation) from {\it utility}, allowing us to evaluate derivations with a more objective measure (correctness).
+This also sets the stage for future work on the pragmatics of what to show users \cite{Miller2019ExplanationIA}.

 \eat{ We distinguish two aspects of explanation: \begin{enu} \item[{\bf derivation:}] what is the line of reasoning from what is known to the answer? \item[{\bf pragmatics:}] which parts of that should be shown to the user? \end{enu} Our concern is with derivation, and we conjecture that even if just a fragment is ultimately shown to a user, there {\it is} an underlying complete derivation from which that fragment is drawn.
 This distinction has two benefits: First, it separates two (typically confounded) evaluation requirements, namely {\it correctness} (of the derivation) from {\it utility} (of the pragmatics), allowing us to evaluate derivations with a more objective measure (correctness).
 Second, derivations set the stage for future research on pragmatics, where one can investigate which parts of the underlying line of reasoning are most helpful to a user. }